openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 ![Image of a simple mesh](./images/mesh.png)

+In the diagram above, each system needs:

-Each needs its own key pair for client & server connections Each needs to know about all the other public keys of everyone they connecting to
+- a key pair for client & server connections
+- to have the public keys of everyone it is connecting to

 So what do we need to do?
 Drop into a CLI and start generating keys on each machine.
 Do that by using these commands: